jlamarleon/AI_Model_Fine_Tuning/SLURM_GUIDE.md

 # 🧵 SLURM Guide — Running Jobs with `script_train_qwen.sh`

+This document describes how to submit, monitor, and manage SLURM jobs for **LoRA-based fine-tuning of Qwen 7B models**.
+It is intended for **master thesis experiments and Proofs of Concept** within the clinical trial domain.

-This guide explains how to submit and manage jobs on an HPC cluster using **SLURM**, where **all project files are located in the same root directory**, and **training/evaluation data is stored inside a `data/` subdirectory**.
+All project files are assumed to be located in a **single project directory**, with datasets stored under a dedicated `data/` subdirectory.
-The setup is designed for **LoRA-based fine-tuning of the Qwen 7B model** in the context of clinical trial–related tasks.

 ---

-## 📁 Directory Structure
+## 📁 Project Directory Structure

 ```text
 project/